stolostron/rbac-query-proxy/README.md

+> This branch is deprecated.
+It has been moved to https://github.com/open-cluster-management/multicluster-observability-operator as a sub-folder `proxy`

 # rbac-query-proxy

 The rbac-query-proxy is a small HTTP reverse proxy, that can perform RBAC authorization against the server.
 Helper service that acts a multicluster metrics RBAC proxy.